shreyask3107/shreyask3107.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: The first principle is that you must not fool yourself and you are the easiest person to fool.-Richard Feynman
+subtitle: The first principle is that you must not fool yourself and you are the easiest person to fool -Richard Feynman
 ---

 My name is Siddharth Nayak.